 - Classification of Student Visas Depending on Program Duration:

-The nations frequently categorise student visas into short-term student visas and long-term student visas depending on the length of the programme the applicant is planned to enroll in.
+The nations frequently categorise student visas into short-term student visas and long-term student visas depending on the length of the programme the applicant is planning to enrol in.
 Students who want to enrol in a short course of a language or a diploma certificate course sometimes receive short-term visas, and the total period is frequently only 90 days (3 months).
-On the other hand, students who intend to enrol in degree programmes lasting more than three months are granted long-term visas.
+On the other hand, degree programs longer than three months grant long-term visas to students who intend to enroll.
 These might include brief certificate programmes of six months or internships.
 This broad categorisation is common throughout the nations of the European Union.